Introduction

 Intensive

-Our intensive AAC course offers 1-day of tuition delivered live online by a programme leader, followed by tasks to complete in your setting.
+Our intensive AAC course offers 1-day of tuition delivered through Campus Live – powered by Adobe Connect, by a programme leader, followed by tasks to complete in your setting.
 For an interactive experience without travel costs, you can join these sessions live online in real-time.
 Our AAC Intensive course has been designed for those who enjoy a more traditional learning approach and real-time interaction with their peers and tutor.

 When can I start AAC Intensive?